 Graph Maker can be used to draw Economics graphs—you know, the Supply and Demand type.
 It can also be used to re-create mathematical diagrams, Chemistry diagrams, and anything else you can think of that is considered a graph.

 Using lines, curves, points, fill, geometric shapes, and text labels, you can draw any type of graph you like.
+With text label symbols, you can enhance your labels with greek letters and other mathematical symbology.
 There are two kinds of curves—Cardinal Splines, and Bezier Curves—each having unique characteristics and uses.
 Cardinal splines also have a curve tension feature that changes the way the spline is pulled over its control points, making for interesting effects.

 There are four types of graph templates: Blank, One Quadrant, Four Quadrant, and Polar.
 You can alter the size and color of the graph axes too!